A plunge in Facebook's parent company weighs on tech stocks

 Meta sank after forecasting revenue well below analysts’ expectations for the current quarter following privacy changes by Apple and increased competition from TikTok.
 It was a disappointment for a company that investors have become accustomed to delivering spectacular growth.
 Meta also reported a rare decline in profit due to a sharp increase in expenses as it invests in transforming itself into a virtual reality-based company.

 The steep drop weighed on fellow social media company Twitter, which fell 5.6%.
 Snapchat's parent company Snap sank 23.6% and Pinterest lost 10.3%.
-Snap and Pinterest surged in after-market trading after reporting better-than-expected results.
+Snap soared 54% and Pinterest vaulted 28% in after-market trading after each reported better-than-expected results.
+Amazon.com jumped 18% in after-hours trading after reporting strong fourth-quarter results despite supply chain snags.

 Big technology and communications companies played a big role in driving gains for the broader market throughout the pandemic and much of the recovery in 2021, but the market seems to have shifted, said Brad McMillan, chief investment officer for Commonwealth Financial Network.